-Stimulating the industry of short film, that’s what matters to us.
-As a gatekeeper we show you qualitative shorts, serve as a platform for young talent and encourage dialogue.
+Stimulating the industry of short film: that’s what matters to us.
+As a gatekeeper we show you high-quality shorts.
+On top of that, we’re a platform for (young) talent and we encourage dialogue.

 What is Go Short

 Go Short is the main short film festival in the Netherlands.
-The 13th edition of Go Short will take place 8 April 2021.
-During the festival days Europe’s best recent short films will be screened and the Go Short Awards will be presented.
-Aside from the competitions Go Short offers an extensive program of events, talks, workshops, parties and meeting points for the filmmakers, the public and other stakeholders.
+The 14th edition of Go Short took place 1-10 April 2022.
+During the festival days, Europe’s best and freshest short films were screened and handed out Go Short Awards for the best of the best.
+Aside from the competitions, Go Short offered an extensive program of events, talks, educational activities, workshops, parties and meeting points for filmmakers, the audience and other stakeholders.

-The Go Short foundation aims to contribute to deepening and expanding the short film culture, nationally and internationally, by means of organizing an annual international film festival for short films.
+The Go Short foundation aims to contribute to deepening and expanding the short film culture by organizing an annual international film festival for short films.

 Go Short is founded on the principles of the Cultural Governance Code and consists of a board and a director.
 The foundation has been registered as a charitable institution (ANBI in Dutch).

-A short film is no longer than 30 minutes.
-The medium short film makes an important contribution to the development of fiction, documentary, animation and art films; through this it also stimulates the whole film world.
+Our definition of a short film, is that it’s no longer than 30 minutes.
+The medium short film makes an important contribution to the development of fiction, documentary, animation and art films.
+Through this, the short film also stimulates the entire film industry.

 It's all about the makersKirsten Ruber

 Go Short supports short film talent as much as possible.
-In the competitions, on campus and through the many organized meetings; Go Short becomes a (international) breeding ground.
+In competitions, on campus and through the many organized meetings: Go Short is an international hotbed for creatives.

-Film makers and young talent are important to Go Short.
-Their films make the festival interesting and innovative for the visitors and for the high amount of (international) professional guests.
+Filmmakers and young talent are important to Go Short.
+Their innovative films make the festival interesting for the visitors and for the high amount of (international) professional guests.

-The Belastingdienst (tax authorities) have recognized Go Short as a cultural charitable institution (ANBI).
-That means the all donations to Go Short are tax deductible.
+The tax authorities (in Dutch: de Belastingdienst) have recognized Go Short as a cultural charitable institution (ANBI).
+This means the all donations to Go Short are tax deductible.